timmyers/optimism/specs/protocol/components/predeploys.md

 \_verifyStorageProof function, which verifies the existence of the transaction hash in this contract's `sentMessages` mapping.

-### OVM_ProxySequencerEntrypoint

-The Proxy Sequencer Entrypoint is a predeployed proxy to the implementation of the Sequencer Entrypoint.
-This will enable the Optimism team to upgrade the Sequencer Entrypoint contract.

-### OVM_SequencerEntrypoint

-It accepts a more efficient compressed calldata format, which it decompresses and encodes to the standard EIP155 transaction format.
-This contract is the implementation referenced by the Proxy Sequencer Entrypoint, thus enabling the Optimism team to upgrade the decompression of calldata from the Sequencer.

 ### ERC1820Registry

 This contract has been included as a popular standard which MUST be deployed at a specific address using CREATE2.
 This is not achievable in the OVM as the bytecode will not be a perfect match.